Across the country from next month television and radio

 Early this month consumer rights watchdogs said they were

-investigating a breast enhancement treatment that promised to
+investigating a breast enhancement treatment which promised to

 transfer unwanted weight from the hips to the breasts.